 Pro tip: Making jokes and singing along with them would help you to blend in with their comfort zone.

 It’s All About Growing Down

 It’s pretty obvious that your subjects are going to be much smaller than you.
 So, you need to find angles that make the photos look like they’ve been taken from their level.
 Don’t take all of the shots from angles that are way above their height.
 Be experimental.

-Take advantage of your height and the compact camera (internal linking to be done) when it’s needed, but don’t forget to go down to their level if the shot calls for it.
+Take advantage of your height and the compact camera when it’s needed, but don’t forget to go down to their level if the shot calls for it.

 When you’re photographing adults, the thing that you need to keep in mind is the poses.
 In case of young ones, you just want to get an image that looks and feels connected to them.